MicrosoftDocs/mixed-reality/enthusiast-guide/get-help-with-pc-compatibility.md

 When you're setting up Windows Mixed Reality or using the [Mixed Reality Portal](install-windows-mixed-reality.md), you'll get a report on whether your PC is up to the task.
 We've broken out specific details on what you might see in the sections below.

+>[!NOTE]
+>Windows Mixed Reality devices are not supported with Windows 11, version 24H2 and newer.
+>Windows Mixed Reality support is limited to Windows 10, version 20H2 through Windows 11, version 23H2.

 Before going any further, try the most common fixes below:

 > [!div class="checklist"]